Gecko: A Simulation Environment with Stateful Feedback for Refining Agent Tool Calls: The Gecko Simulation Environment

-Tools that have a standard OpenAPI schema can be directly used in Gecko.
+Tools with standard OpenAPI schemas can be directly integrated into Gecko.
 For Python functions and other non-OpenAPI tool definitions, Gecko uses an LLM-based schema converter to produce OpenAPI schemas.
-Given a description of a tool that details its purpose, input parameters, and expected output, an LLM generates an OpenAPI 3.1.0 specification in the JSON format.
+Given a description of a tool that details its purpose, input parameters, and expected output, an LLM generates an OpenAPI 3.1.0 specification.
 A rule-based OpenAPI schema validator is used to ensure the generated schema is syntactically correct.
 Our text prompt is provided in Appendix \ref{app:schema_converter}.
-This automated conversion allows Gecko to quickly integrate and simulate tools.
-The generated schemas are used by the argument validator (Section \ref{sec:argument_validator}) and response generator (Section \ref{sec:response_generator}).
+This conversion step allows Gecko to integrate tools from different definition formats into a unified schema interface.
+The resulting schemas are used by the argument validator (Section~\ref{sec:argument_validator}) to check tool calls and by the response generator (Section~\ref{sec:response_generator}) to synthesize schema-conforming outputs.

-\section{Grounding Agent Test-time Scaling (GATS)}
+\section{Grounding Agent Test-Time Scaling (GATS)}